ActuallyHappening/ActuallyHappening/actuallyhappening.md

 - It can express thoughts as spoken by people that are now multi-lingual at all meta levels, so that conferences (probably a stretch) or online videos can be precise in their original recordings rather than requiring translations done after the fact.

+## Falsification: Decentralized, low trust continuous falsification
+Given a computer is instructed at all meta-levels in Lojban, and abstractions are designed and implemented, we need a new internet.
+Communication mediums exist but there is no open standard for web networks to use them.
+I do not understand how the IP / Internetting protocols work but I kinda want to build a new Internet anyway that is hobbyist friendly.
+That way if I create my own communication medium I can design my own working integration with this Internet.

+### Continuous falsification
+Ideally anybody can run "test" or what I call falsifications (as a noun and concept), that try to falsify some system by getting it to behave erratically or in a manner not expected.
+Think race condition checking.
+These falsifications should: